-The Lynchburg Redevelopment and Housing Authority (LRHA) is concerned about the safety of its participants, and such concern extends to participants who are victims of domestic violence, dating violence, sexual assault, or stalking.
-In accordance with the Violence Against Women Act (VAWA),1 LRHA allows participants who are victims of domestic violence, dating violence, sexual assault, or stalking to request an emergency transfer from the participant's current unit to another unit.
-The ability to request a transfer is available regardless of sex, gender identity, or sexual orientation.2 The ability of LRHA to honor such request for participants currently receiving assistance, however, may depend upon a preliminary determination that the participant is or has been a victim of domestic violence, dating violence, sexual assault, or stalking, and on whether LRHA has another dwelling unit that is available and is safe to offer the participant for temporary or more permanent occupancy.
+The Lynchburg Redevelopment and Housing Authority (LRHA) is concerned about the safety of its participants, and such concern extends to participants who are victims of domestic violence, dating violence, sexual assault, stalking, and/or human trafficking.
+In accordance with the Violence Against Women Act (VAWA), LRHA allows participants who are victims of domestic violence, dating violence, sexual assault, stalking, and/or human trafficking to request an emergency transfer from the participant's current unit to another unit.
+The ability to request a transfer is available regardless of sex, gender identity, or sexual orientation.
+The ability of LRHA to honor such request for participants currently receiving assistance, however, may depend upon a preliminary determination that the participant is or has been a victim of domestic violence, dating violence, sexual assault, stalking, and/or human trafficking, and on whether LRHA has another dwelling unit that is available and is safe to offer the participant for temporary or more permanent occupancy.

 This plan identifies tenants who are eligible for an emergency transfer, the documentation needed to request an emergency transfer, confidentiality protections, how an emergency transfer may occur, and guidance to tenants on safety and security.
-This plan is based on a model emergency transfer plan published by the U.S. Department of Housing and Urban Development (HUD), the federal agency that oversees that the public housing and housing choice voucher (HCV) programs are in compliance with VAWA.
+This plan is based on a model emergency transfer plan published by the U.S. Department of Housing and Urban Development (HUD), the federal agency that oversees that the Public Housing and Housing Choice Voucher (HCV) programs are in compliance with VAWA.